BORN ON THE REZ

 - Tonya Gonnella Frichner, American Indian Law Alliance; North American Representative to the United Nations Permanent Forum on Indigenous Issues

 Old Times is a compilation of old Ojibwe pow wow songs that are also known as intertribal songs.
-Some of the songs were taught to the elder Red Lake Singers when they were children, as early as the 1920s.
+The recording was produced by Robby Romero in association with Red Lake Nation to help preserve the old Ojibwe style of singing.
+Some of the songs on the recording were taught to the elder Red Lake Singers when they were children, as early as the 1920s.
 The other songs were created by the singers during their younger years.

 P. TOWN BOYZ